-City-owned Social Housing - The applicant has offered dedicate to the City or transfer to the City, for the nominal consideration of \$1.00, at the City's sole discretion, all of Parcel E, comprising approximately 9,996.9 sq. m (107,606 sq. ft.) of land, fully remediated, to the City in fee simple ownership to accommodate the social housing floor area of 23,559.2 sq. m (253,589 sq. ft.).
-The City will receive two turnkey buildings with a minimum floor area of 13,607.4 sq. m (146,469 sq. ft.), equal to approximately 173 turnkey social housing units within Parcel E, delivered as approximately 89 units in Phase 2 and 84 units in Phase 3, all built at the applicant's sole cost and expense and transferred to the City pursuant to a Construction Transfer Agreement, as per the conditions in Appendix B.
+City-owned Social Housing - The applicant has offered to dedicate to the City or transfer to the City, for the nominal consideration of \$1.00, at the City's sole discretion, all of Parcel E, comprising approximately 9,996.9 sq. m (107,606 sq. ft.), or 2.47 acres of land, fully remediated, to the City in fee simple ownership to accommodate the social housing floor area of 25,788.9 sq. m (277,589 sq. ft.), equal to approximately 330 social housing units.
+The City will receive two turnkey buildings with a minimum floor area of 13,607.4 sq. m (146,469 sq. ft.), equal to approximately 175 turnkey social housing units within Parcel E, delivered as approximately 90 units in Phase 2 and 85 units in Phase 3, all built at the applicant's sole cost and expense and transferred to the City pursuant to a Construction Transfer Agreement, as per the conditions in Appendix B.

-The turnkey social housing will also include 4-8 licensed family childcare units, which are specialized residential suites that meet Provincial regulations and City design guidelines.
+The turnkey social housing will also include 4-8 licensed family childcare units, equivalent to 28-56 childcare spaces.
+These are specialized residential suites that meet Provincial regulations and City design guidelines.
 Each licensed family childcare unit would accommodate up to seven licensed childcare spaces operated by the tenant.

-The balance of the social housing floor space requirement of 9,951.8 sq. m (107,120 sq. ft.), approximately 127 units, would also be accommodated within Parcel E. The City will seek to work with senior levels of government and housing partners on a delivery and funding strategy for these remaining social housing units, which will be the subject of a separate report to Council.
+The balance of the social housing floor space requirement of 12,181.5 sq. m (131,120 sq. ft.), approximately 155 units, would also be accommodated within Parcel E. The City will seek to work with senior levels of government and housing partners on a delivery and funding strategy for these remaining social housing units, which will be the subject of a separate report to Council.